alexremus26/LucaClicker/README.md

   - Hire delivery services — Automate production and sales so your income grows passively over time.

+## Features

+*   **Incremental Gameplay:** Start with a single item and grow your empire.
+*   **Multiple Item Types:** Unlock and manage different types of items like Pastries, Beverages, and Sandwiches.
+*   **Upgrades:** Increase the income and effectiveness of your items by upgrading them.
+*   **Automation:** Hire delivery services (like Wolt and Glovo) to automate your income generation.
+*   **Buffs and Special Effects:** Use special items like Beverages and Sandwiches to apply temporary boosts to your production.
+*   **Save System:** Your progress is automatically saved when you quit and can be loaded when you start the game again.

+## How to Play

+The game is controlled using the keyboard.

+*   **1-9 Keys:** Select one of the items listed on the screen.
+*   **Z:** Unlocks the selected item if you have enough money.
+*   **S:** Manually "sells" the selected item.
+A progress bar will appear, and you will earn money when it completes.
+*   **U:** Upgrades the selected item to a new level, increasing its value.
+*   **D:** Buys a "Delivery" service for the selected item, which will sell it automatically.
+*   **B:** Uses a special item, like a Beverage or a Sandwich, to apply its effects.
+*   **Q:** Saves the current game progress and quits the application.

 ### To be implemented

 - Extending the range of food items and progress balances.